arikno/Deutsche-Boerse-dbg-pds/README.md

 The EUREX dataset contains trade data since the 2014-01-02 aggregated into one-minute time bins following the Open/High/Low/Close (OHLC) format.
 Additional number of trades and the number of traded contracts are provided.

-The dataset contains a couple of fields to identfy the contract traded:
+The dataset contains a couple of fields to describe the derivatives:
 * **ProductName** follows the naming convention on http://www.eurexchange.com (sometimes also called MarketSegment).
 *	**Underlying** is the short name of the underlying, if this an an existing index or traded product, otherwise empty.
 * **UnderlyingIsin** is the ISIN of the underlying, if the underlying is a traded product, otherwise empty.